saferoll/steam-bulk-activator-js/README.md

 # steam-bulk-activator-js
+Use this script in the browser to activate many Steam keys in one shot.
+Simply paste the JavaScript code into the browser console and go.
+No installation required!

+The console will print the newly activated keys as well as any errors.

-Script to activate many Steam keys.
-There seems to be a limit of around 50 keys in an hour.
+There seems to be a limit of around 50 keys per hour.

 # Usage
 1. Add your keys into the "keys" array in steam-activator.js